LiaSkywalker/signalProcessingLab/README.md

 ## Inside this repository
 * measurement_device.py: functions for measure data from NI-card
-* experiments.py: jupyter notebook for working in the lab. including code sections, and instructions for mandatory experiments
+* experiments.ipynb: jupyter notebook for working in the lab. including code sections, and instructions for mandatory experiments